oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

-charge_sucess | String | Card payment has been successfully received by OY failed | String | OTP for card payment method has been succesfully entered but payment is rejected or QRIS has expired complete | String | Transaction has been succesfully completed closed | String | Payment checkout link is deleted
+charge_sucess | String | Card payment has been successfully received by OY failed | String | OTP for card payment method has been succesfully entered but payment is rejected or QRIS has expired complete | String | Transaction has been succesfully completed closed | String | Payment checkout link has  been deleted

 ## API Payment Status